filoxo/blog/src/resume.md

 _Apr 2015 – Mar 2018_ {.text-sm}

+- Developed marketing pages using company best practices and standards
+- Implemented pixel-perfect, responsive, and accessible designs from Creative mockups in Photoshop
-- Built Genetic Communities™ with Angular
+- Built and released Genetic Communities™, an extended genetic profile to millions of customers, using Angular 2+
-- Rewrote DNA Activation in React
+- Rearchitected the DNA Activation flow using React {.list-disc .list-inside}
-  {.list-disc .list-inside}

 </div>